MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 ### Steps

 1. On the **Policies** page, create a new **App discovery policy.**

 2. In the **Policy template** field, select the **New risky app** template and apply the template.

 3. Under **App matching all of the following** set the [Risk Score](risk-score.md) slider and the Compliance risk factor to customize you are the level of risk you want to trigger an alert, and set the other policy filters to meet your organization’s security requirements.

     1. Optional: To get more meaningful detections, customize the amount of traffic that will trigger an alert.

         1. Check the **Trigger a policy match if all the following occur on the same day** checkbox.

         2. Select **Daily traffic** greater than 2000 GB (or other).

 4. Configure governance actions to be taken when an alert is triggered.
-Under **Governance**, select **Tag app as unsanctioned.**<br>Access to the app will be automatically blocked when the policy is matched.
+Under **Governance**, select **Tag app as unsanctioned.**<br />Access to the app will be automatically blocked when the policy is matched.

 5. Optional: Leverage [Cloud App Security native integrations](set-up-cloud-discovery.md) with Secure Web Gateways to block app access.

 ## Detect use of unsanctioned business apps